Mrian07/Proyeksi/docs/installation-and-operations/misc/docker-postgresql-migration/README.md

-# Migrating your Docker OpenProject database to PostgreSQL
+# Migrating your Docker ProyeksiApp database to PostgreSQL

 This guide will migrate your all-in-one docker-based MySQL installation to a PostgreSQL installation using [pgloader](https://github.com/dimitri/pgloader).